broslukasz/my-templates/README.md

+# Enjoy with my usefull templates

+This schematics consists of following templates:
+- component - basic Angular standalone component with template, scss, spec (with component injected as provider)

-# Getting Started With Schematics
+### Getting Started With Schematic

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
 ### Testing

 To test locally, install `@angular-devkit/schematics-cli` globally and use the `schematics` command line tool.
 That tool acts the same as the `generate` command of the Angular CLI, but also has a debug mode.